 Microorganisms are present in great numbers in moist, organic environments, and some can persist under dry conditions.
-Contaminated surfaces have been associated with transmission of infections.
+Contaminated surfaces have been associated with transmission of infections-especially C. diff, norovirus, and MRSA.

 The transfer of a microorganism from an environmental surface to a patient is largely via hand contact with the surface.
 Although hand hygiene is important to minimize the impact of this transfer, cleaning and disinfecting environmental surfaces is fundamental in reducing their potential contribution to the incidence of HAIs.